-Students and faculty are expected to respect and enhance the worth, dignity, equality, and positive development of all people within their communities of engagement.
+Students and faculty are expected to respect and enhance the worth, dignity, equality, and positive development of all people of diverse cultures within their communities of engagement.

 Students and faculty are expected to give compassionate and competent ethically-and-culturally sensitive professional service that promotes mental health and human potential and ameliorates mental illness and human misery.